-The Lexile Measures method is used if your child’s reading levels resemble something like “200L.”
+The Lexile Measures method is used if your children’s reading levels resemble something like “200L.”

 This method begins with a standardized exam rather than a benchmark book.
 This approach assigns a readability rating to books and reading materials depending on how difficult they are to read.

 The Lexile Measuring system’s levels begin with BR for beginning readers and progress to a number like 700L for advanced readers.
 Let’s face it, this adds a layer of complexity to the system for us parents.

 This is a less common choice for schools, but it is used by a handful.
 So, in case you’re part of this group, I’d want to talk about it.